animelightnovels/Autocomplete/README.md

 ![Screenshot](Screenshot.png)

+This also capitalize months and days.
+The following are also used as hotstrings.

+yon >> 'yon
+yong >> 'yong
+yan >> 'yan
+yang >> 'yang
+konti >> kaunti
+tas >> tapos
+diba >> 'di ba
+sya >> siya
+nya >> niya
+sbi >> sabi
+dyn >> diyan

+Example is the abbreviation "tas" will automatically replaced with "tapos" after ending it with space, period or enter.

 Using
 -----

 1. Extract the archive to a safe location.
-2. If you downloaded the binaries, open `Autocomplete.exe`.
+2. Simply open `Autocomplete.exe`.
-3. If you downloaded the source, make sure you have a recent version of [AutoHotkey](http://www.autohotkey.com/) installed, and run `Autocomplete.ahk`.
+3. If you want to run the source, make sure you have a recent version of [AutoHotkey](http://www.autohotkey.com/) installed, and run `Autocomplete.ahk`.
 4. Start typing somewhere.
 After the first few characters, a suggestion box will appear.
 5. Use the `Up` and `Down` arrow keys to select an entry if the currently selected one is not the desired word.
 6. Press `Enter` or `Tab` to trigger the completion with the currently selected word.